cccu-uk/U10130_FCP_Practicals/content/MotorController/MotorController.md

 Lines 1 to 3 define the variables `en 10`, `in1 9` and `in2 8` and will reference the physical connections of the L293D: Enable 1 & 2, **Input 1**, and **Input 2** respectively.

-Line 4, defines the variable `temp A0` which will reference the physical connection of the TMP36 `Vout` pin.
+Line 4, defines the variable `temp A0` which will reference the physical connection of the TMP36 temperature sensor`Vout` pin.

 > TODO:
 >